planetarypy/TC/PSO-Application.md

 ### Licenses

-The existing projects within the planetarypy GitHub organization are under a BSD-3-Clause license, and we plan to use the BSD-3-Clause license for the PlanetaryPy project.
+The existing projects within the planetarypy GitHub organization are under a BSD-3-Clause license, and we plan to allow the BSD-3-Clause license (or the Apache 2 or MIT licenses for Affiliated Packages, if their authors prefer) for the PlanetaryPy project.

 ## Members